TwistingTwists/obsidian-tools/PIPELINE - student copy analysis.md

 ------
 ###  What do toppers do? (that you are not doing)

 Hence, your answer look different.
-Answer reveal the process. there is only onen process. not two, not three. just one. here is what you should do to achieve the answer the topper wrote.
+Answer reveal the process.
+There is only onen process.
+Not two, not three.
+Just one.
+Here is what you should do to achieve the answer the topper wrote.
 Here is the internal outcome (list of articles of CoI, list of diagrams etc) you should have handy.

 ----

 ### generic elements of analysis of UPSC answer